opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

    $ git commit -m "Add test ACE"
    $ git review

-After the change is merged, wait for a while until the post-merge job finishes.
+Wait for a while until the post-merge job finishes after the change is merged.

 Verify VPN connection
 ---------------------

-You can verify the VPN connections by checking the routing table on the management node and trying to ping to one of the central cluster VMs.
+You can verify the VPN connections by checking the routing table from the management server and trying to ping to one of the central cluster VMs.

-Be sure there are two tunnel interfaces, `gcp_tunnel1` and `gcp_tunnel2`, and three routing entries via one of the tunnel interfaces.
+Be sure there are two tunnel interfaces, `gcp_tunnel1` and `gcp_tunnel2`, and three additional routing entries via one of the tunnel interfaces.

 .. code-block:: shell